ambroisemaupate/littleship/README.md

 A symfony app to manage your docker containers.

+## Using as a container

+* Define a volume on `/var/run/docker.sock`
+* Your PHP-FPM user must be in `docker` group with same GID as your host machine to access socket

 ## Nginx config

 If your are using docker `maxexcloo/nginx-php` image, add this `nginx-symfony.conf`